lybkf/lybkf.github.io/credential.md

 ---
 layout: page
-title: 公司简介
+title: 资质荣誉
-permalink: /about/
+permalink: /credential/
-pageName: about
+pageName: credential
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)